MicahElliott/versionary/README.md

 Also look for `archey` and `alsi`.

 ## BUGS
-This has been tested recently only in Arch and Debian.
+This has been tested recently only in Arch (and barely on Debian).

+The code is crap right now, but usable as-is.
+The forthcoming JSON and single-tool output features should be pretty useful, but require a rewrite.
+If a few people find the tool useful, I’ll do that.

 ## TODO
 See source for specific TODO items.